eanguianopita/home/content/publication/cruz-barba-2021/index.md

   to the international tourist arrivals to Mexico.
 We conclude that the neoliberal process contributes significantly to the growth of international tourism due to the minimu, protectionist barriers of the Mexican government.
-publication: '*Rebuilding the Economy: EconomicPolicies for Recovery and Development*'
+publication: 'Rebuilding the Economy: EconomicPolicies for Recovery and Development.
+Ch.
+4, pp. 155-180'
 url_pdf: https://www.cucea.udg.mx/include/publicaciones/coorinv/pdf/Rebuilding the
   Economy.pdf
 ---